 - Frequent hot showers

-Symptoms often ease after a day or two unless marijuana is used before this time.
+Symptoms often ease after a day or 2 unless marijuana is used before this time.

-To fully recover, you need to stop using marijuana all together.
-Some people may get help from drug rehabilitation programs to help them quit.
+To fully get better, you need to stop using marijuana all together.
+Some people may get help from drug rehab programs to help them quit.
 Cognitive behavioral therapy or family therapy can also help.
 If you stop using marijuana, your symptoms should not come back.

-What are the complications of cannabinoid hyperemesis syndrome?
+What are possible complications of cannabinoid hyperemesis syndrome?